West Virginia: Health

 United Health Foundation's "America's Health Rankings" for 2013 found that Americans are making considerable progress in key health measures.
 West Virginia, however, ranked either last or second-to-last in twenty categories, including cancer, child immunization, diabetes, disabilities, drug deaths, teeth loss, low birth weight, missed work days due to health, prescription drug overdose, preventable hospitalizations, and senior clinical care.
 Wisconsin Population Health Institute annual "Health Rankings" for 2012 showed West Virginia spends $9,671 per capita on health care annually.
 El Salvador spends just $467, yet both have the same life expectancy.
 In 2012, according to the Census Bureau, West Virginia was the only state where death rates exceed birth rates.
 During 2010–2013, about 21,000 babies per year were born in West Virginia, but there were 24,000 deaths.
 In demographics, this is called a "net mortality society".

 The National Center for Health Statistics says national birth rates for teenagers are at historic lows—during 2007–2010, teen birth rates fell 17% nationally.
 West Virginia, however, ranked last with a 3% increase in birth rates for teenagers.
 A study by West Virginia's Marshall University showed that 19% of babies born in the state have evidence of drug or alcohol exposure.
 This is several times the national rate, where studies show that about 5.9% of pregnant women in the U.S. use illicit drugs, and about 8.5% consume any alcohol.
 An Institute for Health Policy Research study determined that mortality rates in Appalachia are correlated with coal production.
 In twenty West Virginia coal counties mining more than a million tons of coal per year and having a total population of 850,000, there are about 10,100 deaths per year, with 1,400 of those statistically attributed to deaths from heart, respiratory and kidney disease from living in an Appalachian coal county.

 In 2015, McDowell County had the highest rate of drug-induced deaths of any county in the United States, with a rate of 141 deaths per 100,000 people.
 Four of the five counties with the highest rates of drug-induced deaths are in West Virginia (McDowell, Wyoming, Cabell and Raleigh Counties).
+In 2022, West Virginia had the highest drug overdose death rate of any US state, at 80.9 per 100,000 people.

 American environmental attorney Robert Bilott exposed how DuPont had been knowingly polluting water with perfluorooctanoic acid (PFOA) in Parkersburg, West Virginia, since the 1980s.
 This battle with DuPont is depicted in the film Dark Waters.